What We Are Learn On This Post

-Vector Class In Java: A Vector also stores elements (objects) similar to ArrayList, but vector is synchronized.
-It means even if several threads act on the Vector object simultaneously, the results will be reliable.
+Vector Class In Java: A Vector also stores elements (objects) similar to ArrayList, but the vector is synchronized.
+It means the results will be reliable even if several threads simultaneously act on the Vector object.

-As Vector is synchronized so it is rarely used in the non-thread environment because it will give poor performance in operations like searching, adding, delete, and update of its elements.
+As Vector is synchronized, it is rarely used in the non-thread environment because it will perform poorly in operations like searching, adding, deleting, and updating its elements.

 The implemented data structure of Vector is a growable array.
-Vector is one type of legacy class (Those classes are which are coming from the earlier or first version of java and has not been modified), but now it is fully compatible with collections.
+Vector is one type of legacy class (Those classes come from the earlier or first version of Java and have not been modified), but now it is fully compatible with collections.

-- The underline data structure is a resizeable array or growable array that means it can grow or shrink as expected.
+- The underlying data structure is a resizeable Array or growable array, which means it can grow or shrink as expected.

-- Like in an array you can also access the vector elements by using the index.
+- You can access the vector elements using the index like in an array.

-- There are very much similar between ArrayList and Vector, but vector is synchronized; hence, the vector elements are thread-safe.
+- There are many similarities between ArrayList and Vector, but the vector is synchronized; hence, the vector elements are thread-safe.

 - Duplicates are allowed